 - Allows the shoulders to rotate freely without the restriction of a barbell

 - Helps to correct any strength imbalances between your two arms

 - Strengthens the upper chest (clavicular head) and shoulder muscles more than a flat bench press

 - Provides a new variation to the bench press, allowing you to continue strengthening the press pattern while decreasing the risk of overuse injuries

-MUSCLES WORKED DURING THE INCLINE DUMBBELL PRESS
+WHAT MUSCLES ARE WORKED DURING THE INCLINE DUMBBELL PRESS?

-- Upper and Mid Chest
+- Upper and Mid Chest (Clavicular Head)

 - Anterior Shoulders